 Fraud often manifests as an external threat: a fraudster acquires a stolen credit card, targets a vulnerable (or lucrative) merchant, and creates a new account.
 Frequently, they will engage in card testing before placing a larger or more costly order.
 Many of the most effective anti-fraud tools are designed to prevent this from happening by identifying fraud indicators or unusual orders originating from new accounts.

+Account takeover fraud uses existing accounts that already have an order history and saved payment credentials, bypassing many common fraud detection methods.
 If your anti-fraud measures don’t include protections against account takeover fraud, that’s like having a house with a deadbolt, security camera, and guard dog at the front door—and an unlocked screen door in the back.

-What is Account Takeover Fraud?
+What Is Account Takeover Fraud?

-To commit account takeover fraud, all a fraudster needs is the means to access a legitimate customer’s account on an ecommerce site.
+To commit account takeover fraud, all a fraudster needs is the means to access a legitimate customer’s account on an e-commerce site.
 Usually, this only requires a username and password.
 Usernames can be easy to find or guess—many sites make email addresses the customer’s default username—so the real challenge for the fraudster is to obtain a valid password for a known account.

 Credential cracking bots might use lists of dictionary words, previously stolen passwords, commonly used passwords, or other data sources to inform their password guesses.